Norges Bank Makes New Investment in Hilton Grand Vacations Inc. (NYSE:HGV)

-Norges Bank purchased a new position in Hilton Grand Vacations Inc. (NYSE:HGV) during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 917,707 shares of the company’s stock, valued at approximately $28,770,000.
+Norges Bank bought a new position in Hilton Grand Vacations Inc. (NYSE:HGV) during the fourth quarter, according to its most recent 13F filing with the SEC.
+The institutional investor bought 917,707 shares of the company’s stock, valued at approximately $28,770,000.
+Norges Bank owned about 1.08% of Hilton Grand Vacations as of its most recent SEC filing.

-Several other institutional investors have also recently added to or reduced their stakes in the company.
-Public Employees Retirement System of Ohio increased its holdings in shares of Hilton Grand Vacations by 8.4% in the fourth quarter.
-Public Employees Retirement System of Ohio now owns 4,642 shares of the company’s stock worth $146,000 after purchasing an additional 358 shares during the period.
-Nisa Investment Advisors LLC increased its holdings in shares of Hilton Grand Vacations by 3.9% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 18,750 shares of the company’s stock worth $588,000 after purchasing an additional 700 shares during the period.
-First Mercantile Trust Co. increased its holdings in shares of Hilton Grand Vacations by 18.7% in the fourth quarter.
-First Mercantile Trust Co. now owns 4,890 shares of the company’s stock worth $153,000 after purchasing an additional 770 shares during the period.
-Strs Ohio bought a new position in shares of Hilton Grand Vacations in the fourth quarter worth $28,000.
-Finally, Victory Capital Management Inc. increased its stake in Hilton Grand Vacations by 5.7% in the fourth quarter.
-Victory Capital Management Inc. now owns 17,096 shares of the company’s stock valued at $536,000 after acquiring an additional 926 shares during the last quarter.
-93.80% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors have also recently made changes to their positions in HGV.
+First Trust Advisors LP increased its position in shares of Hilton Grand Vacations by 5.3% during the 1st quarter.
+First Trust Advisors LP now owns 101,725 shares of the company’s stock valued at $3,138,000 after purchasing an additional 5,109 shares during the last quarter.
+Truist Financial Corp grew its position in Hilton Grand Vacations by 22.5% during the 3rd quarter.
+Truist Financial Corp now owns 13,371 shares of the company’s stock worth $281,000 after acquiring an additional 2,460 shares during the last quarter.
+Voloridge Investment Management LLC bought a new position in Hilton Grand Vacations during the 3rd quarter worth approximately $495,000.
+Public Employees Retirement System of Ohio grew its position in Hilton Grand Vacations by 17.4% during the 3rd quarter.
+Public Employees Retirement System of Ohio now owns 4,284 shares of the company’s stock worth $90,000 after acquiring an additional 635 shares during the last quarter.
+Finally, Brasada Capital Management LP grew its position in Hilton Grand Vacations by 30.8% during the 3rd quarter.
+Brasada Capital Management LP now owns 17,000 shares of the company’s stock worth $357,000 after acquiring an additional 4,000 shares during the last quarter.
+Hedge funds and other institutional investors own 93.80% of the company’s stock.

-A number of research analysts have recently issued reports on the company.
-Credit Suisse Group raised their price objective on Hilton Grand Vacations from $32.00 to $37.00 and gave the company an “outperform” rating in a research note on Thursday, February 11th.
-Truist increased their target price on shares of Hilton Grand Vacations from $36.00 to $48.00 in a report on Friday, March 5th.
-Finally, Zacks Investment Research upgraded shares of Hilton Grand Vacations from a “sell” rating to a “hold” rating in a report on Tuesday, February 9th.
-Two investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average price target of $31.40.
+Several equities analysts recently issued reports on the company.
+Credit Suisse Group raised their price target on Hilton Grand Vacations from $32.00 to $37.00 and gave the stock an “outperform” rating in a research report on Thursday, February 11th.
+Zacks Investment Research upgraded Hilton Grand Vacations from a “sell” rating to a “hold” rating in a report on Tuesday, February 9th.
+Finally, Truist increased their price objective on Hilton Grand Vacations from $36.00 to $48.00 in a report on Friday, March 5th.
+Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+Hilton Grand Vacations currently has an average rating of “Buy” and a consensus price target of $31.40.

+Hilton Grand Vacations (NYSE:HGV) last released its earnings results on Sunday, February 28th.
+The company reported $0.65 EPS for the quarter, beating analysts’ consensus estimates of ($0.05) by $0.70.
+The firm had revenue of $212.00 million for the quarter, compared to analysts’ expectations of $242.43 million.
+Hilton Grand Vacations had a return on equity of 6.06% and a net margin of 2.17%.
+The company’s quarterly revenue was down 54.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.83 earnings per share.
+Analysts expect that Hilton Grand Vacations Inc. will post -0.33 EPS for the current fiscal year.

 Hilton Grand Vacations Inc, a timeshare company, develops, markets, sells, and manages vacation ownership resorts primarily under the Hilton Grand Vacations brand.
 The company operates in two segments, Real Estate Sales and Financing; and Resort Operations and Club Management.
 It sells vacation ownership intervals (VOIs); manages resorts; operates a points-based vacation club; and finances and services loans provided to consumers for their timeshare purchases.